ooni/ooni.org/content/lepidopter/lepidopter.md

 - Raspberry Pi

-- SD Card
+- SD Card:
 We recommend a 4GB (minimum size) class 4 or higher SD card.

-- Internet access
+- Internet access:
 A standard Ethernet cable (such as a cat 5) attached to a network router or switch that could provide Internet connectivity.
 Typically the "device" that enables you to access the Internet!

-- Power supply
+- Power supply:
 Use a 5V micro USB power supply to power your Raspberry Pi.
 Be careful that whatever power supply you use outputs at least 5V; insufficient power will cause your Pi to behave in strange ways.